-On 14-15-16 October 2019, the World Federation of Science Journalists had a 2.5 day European Immunization Training Workshop at the Brocher Foundation site in Geneva, Switzerland.
+On 14–16 October 2019 the WFSJ held a 2.5-day European Immunization Training Workshop at the Brocher Foundation site in Geneva, Switzerland.

-The objective of the training workshop was to provide factual information on the state of immunization and to increase journalism skills for accurate immunization science coverage in Europe.
-The training covered many vaccination-related topics relevant to the European context such as basic vaccination science, the economy of vaccination, the science behind immunization strategies, vaccine hesitancy and social media polarization.
+The objective of the training workshop was to provide factual information on the state of immunization and to increase journalism skills for accurate coverage of immunization science in Europe.
+The training dealt with many vaccination-related topics relevant to the European context, such as basic vaccination science, the economy of vaccination, the science behind immunization strategies, vaccine hesitancy, and social media polarization.

 Leaders of the workshop are Daniela Ovadia (science journalist, neuroscientist and neuroethicist, CESJ, Agenzia Zoe, Neuroscience and Society Lab at the University of Pavia) and Alexandra Borissova (science reporter, senior lecturer at the Center for Science Communication – ITMO University and visiting researcher at Rhine-Waal University)